DatavenueLiveObjects/Azure-IoT-Hub-connector-to-install-on-Azure/README.md

 Maximum number of devices in single response.
 Max 1000

 #### synchronization-device-interval
-Controls the interval (in miliseconds) at which device synchronization process starts.
+Controls the interval (in seconds) at which device synchronization process starts.

 #### iot-connection-string
 This parameter value should contain IoT Hub host name, shared access key name and shared access key.
 It can be found in the Shared access policies tab: